dendibakh/perf-book/chapters/11-Machine-Code-Layout-Optimizations/11-3 Basic Block Placement.md

 // hot path again
 ```

 Optimizing compilers will not only improve code layout when they encounter "likely/unlikely" hints.
 They will also leverage this information in other places.
 For example, when the `[[unlikely]]` attribute is applied, the compiler will prevent inlining `coldFunc` since it now knows that it is unlikely to be executed often and it's more beneficial to optimize it for size, i.e., just leave a `CALL` to this function.

 Inserting the `[[likely]]` attribute is also possible for a switch statement as presented in [@lst:BuiltinSwitch].
+Using this hint, a compiler will be able to reorder code a little bit differently and optimize the hot switch for faster processing of `ADD` instructions.

 Listing: Likely attribute used in a switch statement